About this Event

 Check the FAQs for the equipment list.
 However, every participant will need to bring along their own Harvey map of the Ochils and a compass with a 1:25k romer (the Silva Expedition 4 Compass is an excellent top-end example of the type, but the Highlander Deluxe Map Compass is a perfectly suitable and much cheaper alternative for this course).
 You must also bring a head torch with spare batteries.

 Please note: I'm not charging for this event.
-But I'd like you to make a donation to Scottish Mountain Rescue when you book.
-There's a minimum donation of £1 (but you can give more if you want).
+But you can make a donation to Scottish Mountain Rescue if you want to.

 Mandatory pre-course map briefing session